2015 Delhi Legislative Assembly election: Voter statistics

+Parties and Alliances

 Campaign

 Safety of women, corruption, water problems and price rises were the main issues in the election.

 Aam Aadmi Party

 AAP started campaigning in Delhi in November 2014 and inducted several first-time candidates, with as many as 27 out of 70 MLA candidates.
 AAP convener Arvind Kejriwal was the chief ministerial candidate and contesting the elections from the New Delhi seat again after successfully managing to defeat incumbent MLA and then CM Sheila Dixit in the 2013 elections.
 Other known names and prominent faces in their candidate list are Jarnail Singh, Surinder Singh (commando), former Transport Minister for Delhi Saurabh Bhardwaj, former Education Minister Manish Sisodia, and former Law Minister Somnath Bharti.

 The rallies and roadshows of Arvind Kejriwal were a great success, drawing large enthusiastic crowds.
 His nomination rally-cum-roadshow drew massive crowd and included flash mobs, slogans and chant of "5 Saal Kejriwal" song.
 AAP has consistently targeted the issues of corruption, security, education, environmental pollution, employment opportunities for youth and making Delhi a world class city.

 Kejriwal's statement "Paise lekar sting kar lo" created controversies by asking volunteers to take bribes from other parties and do a sting.
 Kejriwal claimed that BJP had been trying to bribe AAP volunteers.
 The situation rose The Election Commission of India, which issued notice to Kejriwal to desist from breaking the laws governing the model code of conduct for elections in India.
 The Delhi court finally allowed Kejriwal to put forth his plea on the matter.